 As an encouragement and aid to improving Reading and Writing skills the children are encouraged to comment on stories which have been published.

-Within CLiCNews, as a parrallel to published news items, we run various Polls and Competitions all designed to help improve the level and standards of literacy amongst the children.
+Within CLiCNews, as a parallel to published news items, we run various Polls and Competitions.

 For more information on CLiCNews and how you may apply to register your school please contact us HERE

 CLiCNews is run in conjunction with the Journalism Department of the DIT School of Media.

 This is part of an initiative organised through the Access and Civic Engagement Students Learning With Communities' programme.